chronoDave/leaf-db/README.md

 ---

 An embedded Node database for JavaScript, based on [Louis Chatriot's NeDB](https://github.com/louischatriot/nedb).
+Simply writes to a file, append-only.

 ## API